Sanchitha-BS/Task_01_Descriptive_Stats/Findings.md

 # Findings: 2024 Presidential Facebook Ad Spending

-*All spend figures are estimated from the midpoint of Facebook's disclosed spend ranges (e.g. a row reporting "$100–$199" is treated as $149.50), since Facebook does not disclose exact dollar amounts.
-These are directional estimates, not precise totals.*

 ## Which organizations spent the most?
 Is spending concentrated or distributed?

 Across 246,745 ads and 4,546 distinct page names, total estimated spend